Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The American Cancer Society (ACS) suggests that women ages 30 and older have a Pap test every five years along with an HPV test.
-Another reasonable option for women ages 30 to 65 is to get tested every three years with just the Pap test.
+The American Cancer Society (ACS) suggests that women ages 30 and older have a Pap test every 5 years along with an HPV test.
+Another reasonable choice for women ages 30 to 65 is to get tested every 3 years with just the Pap test.

 The HPV test is not recommended as a cervical cancer screening test for sexually active women in their 20s.
 These women are much more likely to have an HPV infection that will go away on its own, so the results of an HPV test are less likely to be useful.
 But the HPV test might be done if a woman in her 20s has an abnormal Pap test.

-Your health care provider may do a Pap test, which involves collecting a sample to check for abnormal cells.
-If necessary, your provider may also check for gonorrhea and chlamydia, two other STDs.
+Your healthcare provider may do a Pap test.
+This involves collecting a sample to check for abnormal cells.
+If needed, your provider may also check for gonorrhea and chlamydia, two other STDs.

 This test requires a sample of cells from your cervix.
-To collect the sample, your doctor will put a speculum into your vagina so that he or she can reach the cervix.
-Your doctor will use one or more devices – shaped like a spatula, brush, or both – to collect samples of cells in the cervix.
+To collect the sample, your healthcare provider will put a speculum into your vagina so that he or she can reach the cervix.
+Your provider will use one or more devices—shaped like a spatula, brush, or both—to collect samples of cells in the cervix.

 This test poses no known risks.